helxplatform/Plater/README.md

 ## PLATER

-PLATER is a service to stand up REST endpoint over a neo4j database.
+PLATER is a service to stand up REST endpoint over a neo4j or redis graph database.
 There are some restrictions on the data structure of the Neo4j backend to be fully utilized through PLATER.

-> **NEO4J data structure restrictions:**
+> **Data structure restrictions:**
 > * All nodes should have an `id` to be searchable (Used in querying single Nodes)
 > * All edges should have an `id` to be searchable (Used in generating ReasonerAPI)
-> * Nodes labeled `Concept` are ignored.
+> * Data is recommended to comply to the [Translator Reasoner API](https://github.com/NCATSTranslator/ReasonerAPI).

 ### Installation